 You can also go on guided group kayak tours of the famous caves.

-If you’d rather not get wet, go to the The Cave Store gift shop with a sign that says “Sunny Jim Cave”.
+If you’d rather not get wet, go to The Cave Store gift shop with a sign that says “Sunny Jim Cave”.
 You can pay five bucks to walk down a man-made tunnel to one of the waterfront caves.
 It’s famous for its devil-shaped silhouette (or is it a hipster with goatee and man-bun?)
-It’s not a huge attraction but it’s worth it!

 While some would describe San Diego’s Old Town as a tourist trap, there are some great attractions here.
 You’ll find fantastic Mexican restaurants nearby and historic charm at Heritage Park, featuring restored Victorian homes.